Williams Leads O'Neill Lacrosse to States, scroll down for full story from The Times Herald Record, May 24, 2008

 Storm King Art Center just outside of West Point is a very special museum that celebrates the relationship between sculpture and nature.

 Five hundred acres of landscaped lawns, fields and woodlands provide the site for postwar sculptures by internationally renowned artists.
 At Storm King, the exhibition space is defined by sky and land.
 Unencumbered by walls, the subtly created flow of space is punctuated by modern sculpture.
+The grounds are surrounded by the undulating profiles of the Hudson Highlands, a dramatic panorama integral to the viewing experience.
+Storm king Art Center

 The New Windsor Cantonment is the last encampment made by General Washington's army before the end of the war.
 In October of 1782, a year after the American victory over the British at Yorktown, Virginia, General George Washington moved his army to New Windsor for the winter.
 Some 500 women and children (camp-followers) accompanied his 7,000 troops.
 They transformed 1,600 acres of forests and meadows into a substantial military enclave or “cantonment.”
 By late December 1782, they had erected nearly 600 log huts.High-ranking officers, including Major General Horatio Gates, the commandant of the Cantonment, and Major General Knox were quartered in nearby private homes.